Abantos - San Lorenzo de El Escorial (Madrid)

 Abantos is more challenging than the average statistics suggest.
 It has numerous stretches above 10% gradient, although also some downhill and flatter sections.

-Roads & TrafficThe road is in quite poor condition.
-It is asphalted, but it is narrow and cracked in places with some large pot holes.
-In general though, it is absolutely fine to ride on a road bike.
+Roads & TrafficThe road is in very poor condition.
+It is asphalted, but it is narrow and cracked in places with some large pot holes and some gravel sections.
+It is passable on a road bike - just about - but is not the most enjoyable ride.

-There is generally little traffic on the climb, although it does increase substantially on festivals and during weekends in summer.
+There is generally little traffic on the climb, although it can increase on festivals and during weekends in summer.

-Abantos is one of the better climbs for cycling in the Madrid region because of the relatively low volume of traffic on its slopes.
+Abantos is one of the more popular climbs for cycling in the Madrid region because of the relatively low volume of traffic on its slopes.
 However, this is compromised by a poor road surface and scenery which is largely forested.

 The climb begins from San Lorenzo de El Escorial - home to a spectacular monastery which is a UNESCO World Heritage Site.
 The vast palace was formerly the residence of the King of Spain.
 Towards the top of the climb there is a much more controversial and less celebrated palace.
 Situated less than 2km from the summit, Valle de los Caidos (Valley of the Fallen) is essentially a shrine to the fascist dictator General Franco and his supporters.